• Skip to primary navigation

 The World Trade Organization (WTO) is a global body that deals with the rules of trade between nations.
 The WTO strives to ensure trade flows as freely and predictably as possible.

-WTO is the only global international organization dealing with rules of trade between nations.
+WTO is the global ‘watch dog’ of free trade and provides a forum for trade related negotiations among its members.
+It is the only global international organization dealing with rules of trade between nations.

 Objectives of WTO